vryzhov/COSC416-2024/lab6/README.md

+## Assignments

+Include all your queries and intermediary results to the submission document.

-## Assignment Part 1
+### Part 1

 Apply the approach outlined above to build the list of recommendations for the Person you are working with.

 1. Use _FastRP_ and _kNN_ algorithms to create the list of peers.
 2. Generate set of recommendations by the four methods described in the Part 1 of this lab.
+3. Include table with top 10 recommendations for each method

-## Assignment Part 2
+### Part 2

 Evaluate quality of generated recommendations

+3. Create Train and Validation sets, write a query that compute the count of nodes in each set.
+Add the result to your submission.
-3. Create Validation set and evaluate each of the four methods using techniques presented in this lab.
+5. Evaluate each of the four methods using techniques presented in this lab.
+3. Experiment and come up with a better metric to rank recommendations.
-4. Apply at least two algorithms you developed in Lab 4 and Lab 5 (content based and collaborative filtering) to the Train set of movies and evaluate performance of these algorithms on the Validation set.
-Because the train set will be used to select peers, the list of peers will be different than the list used in Assignment Part 1.
+4. Apply at least two algorithms you developed in Lab 4 and Lab 5 (content based and collaborative filtering) to the Train set and evaluate performance of these algorithms on the Validation set.
+Check the list of peers; it will be different than the peers used in Assignment Part 1.

-## Assignment Part 3
+### Part 3
-5. Present evaluation results of algorithms performance in a table similar to shown above and create a summary of your findings.
+5. Present evaluation results of algorithms performance in a table similar to the one shown above and create a summary of your findings.
 Which methods yield better recommendation results?
+What is the best metric to rank recommendations?
-6. Add your reflections and thoughts to the submission.
+6. Add your further reflections and thoughts to the lab submission.

 ## Submission

-Collect all your results - Cypher queries, solutions, thoughts, conjectures, etc. - into a document, <u>**convert it to a PDF file**</u> and submit before the deadline.
+Collect all your results - queries, code, thoughts, conjectures, etc. - into a document, <u>**convert it to a PDF file**</u> and submit before the deadline.

 See [Lab 4 (Content based)](https://github.com/vryzhov/COSC416-2024/tree/main/lab4)